studersi/test-4/tutorial-7/README.md

-##Tutorial 7 - Embedding OWASP ModSecurity Core Rules
+##Tutorial 7 - Including OWASP ModSecurity Core Rules

 ###What are we doing?